Hey, good afternoon to you or good morning, depending on your time zone.

 And the California Supreme Court, except for the great Justice Brown, who now is on the D.C.
 Circuit, upheld that and said that's perfectly all right.

-She called it thievery in her decision.
+She called it thievery.

-Now plan of extortion, exactly.
+Out-and-out plan of extortion, exactly.

-So essentially the Santa Rima Hotel in San Francisco was told, no, you can't.
+So essentially, the San Remo Hotel in San Francisco was told, no, you cannot use your property as you choose.

-cannot use your property as you choose you've got to choose it use it as the city mandates or you're going to pay through the nose.
+You've got to use it as the city mandates or you're going to pay through the nose.

-That's what private property is like in America today because the government sees it as just a a clever mechanism of creating wealth that it can then go and redistribute.
+That's what private property is like in America today because the government sees it as just a clever mechanism of creating wealth that it can then go and redistribute.

-Now would you say that like a lot of people live in areas where there are tremendous uh town and city regulations not just zoning but how you know where you can build your house, how high it can be, what color it can be would you would you say that that is an example of encroaching loss of private property Oh yes many of these regulations deprive people of the value of their property.
+Now, would you say that a lot of people live in areas where there are tremendous town and city regulations, not just zoning, but how where you can build your house, how high it can be, what color it can be.

-You know Pacific Legal Foundation did a case called Palazzolo some years ago where Mr Palazzolo bought some land in ro uh in Rhode Island and he was going to build some luxury condominiums on it and retire off that money and the state came along and passed a law saying you can build one house on that property and that's it.
+You know, Pacific Legal Foundation did a case called Palazzollo some years ago where Mr. Palazzollo bought some land in Rhode Island and he was going to build some luxury condominiums on it and retire off that money.

-And the Supreme Court said well that's not a taking of this person's property.
+And the Supreme Court said, well, that's not a taking of this person's property.

-And that's that's just a sham.
+And that's just a sham.

 It's just a shell game designed to protect government welfare programs at the expense of private property rights.